veracity/veracity-documentation/sections/dataplatform/storage/filesexternal.md

 See code examples below for each step in the process.

+## Response codes and response payloads
+All response formats and status codes are documented in the API Explorer, where each endpoint is listed.
+You can [browse the Upload files API there for detailed information](https://developer.veracity.com/docs/section/api-explorer/76904bcb-1aaf-4a2f-8512-3af36fdadb2f/developerportal/dataworkbenchv2-swagger.json), see section **File Storages**

 ## Python code example
 ### Step 1: Get Veracity token for service principle/service account
 ```python